Fans Send Prayers To Savannah Chrisley After She Disables Instagram Comments Following Tax Scandal

 “I’m so sorry, praying everything comes out well.
 Love y’all,” one more follower wrote on the post.

-As The Inquisitr shared earlier this week, Todd and Julie Chrisley ended up surrendering to authorities after being charged with conspiracy, bank fraud, wire fraud, and tax evasion — 12 counts total.
-The Federal Bureau of Investigation and the Internal Revenue Service have both filed charges at the federal level and the pair could face up to 30 years of jail time if they’re found guilty.
+As The Inquisitr shared earlier this week, Todd and Julie Chrisley surrendered to authorities after being charged with conspiracy, bank fraud, wire fraud, and tax evasion; 12 counts total.
+The FBI and the IRS have both filed charges at the federal level, and the pair could face up to 30 years of jail time if they’re found guilty.
 Todd has spoken out on social media after the charges were made public, assuring fans that they have nothing to hide.
 He even shared with fans that he has hard proof that they’re innocent.

-It will be interesting to see how things end up panning out for the famous couple in court.
+It will be interesting to see how things pan out for the famous couple in court.